 Good greetings Aunt Vadge,

-Why is that I start fingering my lover, and she gets really wet, then after a few minutes we stop, and then I get back to that moment but it seems so dry after that?
+Why is it that I start fingering my lover and she gets really wet, then after a few minutes we stop, and when we get back to it, it seems so dry?
 We then try sex, but it’s too dry.
+It seems her vagina isn’t excited anymore after fingering, but she still feels horny.
+I had this before, a long time ago: sex, then after five minutes we came back for round two, but it was too dry.
+Why is that?

 Yours sincerely,